SITIO EN ESPAÑOL

 Creative Visual Methodologies: Affective Interventions in Archival Materials

-Workshop for PGRs and ECRs that we are holding as part of the project on 25 May 2023 at the University of Bristol.
+Workshop for PGRs and ECRs that we are holding as part of the project at the University of Bristol.

 The first part of the workshop was dedicated to reflecting on arts-based visual methodologies, such as zine-making, and the potential of creating alternative archives.
 It also introduced participants to photographs of wet nurses and babies taken in Lima, Peru, in the late nineteenth century, which we are exploring as part of our project.
 These photographs are housed at the Courret photographic archive in Peru’s National Library.